jeffjohnson9046/unit-test-demo/README.md

 As such, this is a _very_ simple project that includes a couple of basic classes that have some unit tests and an example integration test.
 The goal is to create some reports around the tests and the code coverage.
 The unit tests in this project do not cover 100% of the code, but that's the point.
 Specifically, we want to see Jacoco's output and have it tell us where we need to add test coverage.

+The real goal of this project is to demonstrate the reports provided by the plugins described above.

 # Requirements
 This Maven project requires the following: